cagranados/cagranados.github.io/intmacro.md

 Project: <a href="https://cagranados.github.io/files/intmacrofall24/OptionalFinalProject.pdf"><u>[pdf]</u></a>

 (for the other possible bonus project, the analysis of 3 pieces of economic News from the lenses of the economic models of the course see the syllabus.
 Valid sources for this option are: Financial Times, The Economist, Wall Street Journal, Reuters, Bloomberg.
 If you find it easier, you can also consider as sources policy reports such as the IMF-WEO, or similar from the World Bank, BIS or OECD).

+Note: The submission of either bonus assignments is done via e-learning.
+Also, check the due dates in e-learning (no submission is accepted after).